escapegameibk/host/README.md

   populated with integers respectively, where the tag specifies which MFRC522 connection on the device is to be used, and the tag_id specifies the desired values.

+- adc: Specifies an analog signal which has been converted to a digital value.
+  The threshold, value and channel fields ned to populated with a string, an integer and an integer respectively.
+The threshold field specifies, in what way the value field should be interpreted and can have the value "above", "below" or "is" respectively.
+The value field specifies the point at which the dependency is considered fullfulled.
+The channel field specifies the device's ADC channel to be used.

 if not specified, the port dependency is automatically selected.